 Skip to contents

-Adds predictions (and optionally confidence intervals) from one or more glm models to a data frame.
+add_prediction() adds predictions from one or more fitted glm models to a data frame.

 Usage